reki2000/langs-bench-dijkstra/README.md

 This benchmark uses [hyperfine](https://github.com/sharkdp/hyperfine).
 Follow the install instruction there.

-Submodules are contained.
+For `cpp` and `unregulated-cpp20` , submodules are contained.
 You need to

 ```
 git submodule update --init --recursive